Health

 What is a Bachelor of Psychological Science?

-During this course, you will gain a foundation of psychological knowledge and the ability to analyse, critique and apply this knowledge in a culturally appropriate manner.
+In this degree, you will gain a foundation of psychological knowledge and the ability to analyse, critique and apply this knowledge in a culturally appropriate manner.
 You will develop your communication skills, as well as an understanding of the importance of ethics and values, and their role in psychology.
 In addition to specialised studies in psychology, you will undertake a range of other subjects to strengthen transferrable skills and broaden your education, outlook and employability.
+The XR experience we designed for this degree won the ASCILITE Innovation Award for its pioneering approach to education, so you can be confident you’re experiencing the most up-to-date approach to psychological science.

 More